-- Inpatient treatment –Typically short-term, relatively intense hospital-based programs to stabilize the individual medically and psychiatrically.
+- Inpatient assistance –Typically short-term, relatively intense hospital-based programs to stabilize the individual medically and psychiatrically.

 - Outpatient therapy –Various forms of treatment allowing the person to attend treatment and return home.

-- Residential treatment – Longer-term treatment to foster a period of abstinence from substances in safe and comfortable environment.
+- Residential recovery assistance – Longer-term treatment to foster a period of abstinence from substances in safe and comfortable environment.